 - The podcast industry’s open ecosystem allows everyone to compete evenly but makes it challenging to be discovered.

-- Getting the podcast listed on three major platforms will help increase the show’s viewership.
+- Getting the podcast listed on three major platforms will help increase the podcast’s viewership.

 - Apple still has the most significant share in the podcasting industry, and getting listed in Apple may also get you listed elsewhere.